 Attending medical school is a substantial financial investment.
 But with some of the most cost-effective tuition rates in the United States, the University of Wisconsin School of Medicine and Public Health ensures that all accepted medical students who are eligible for federal financial aid can afford the MD Program.

 UW School of Medicine and Public Health scholarships

 Admitted MD-PhD students are provided with full tuition scholarships and living expenses stipends.
 To learn more about the MD-PhD Program, please visit the Medical Scientist Training Program page.

 Regular MD students may take advantage of other research opportunities after matriculation.
 The Shapiro Summer Research Program funds student research completed during the summer after the M1 year.
-Students who wish to do a full year of research may qualify for UW-Madison funding or external funding.
+Students who wish to conduct a full year of research may qualify for UW-Madison funding or external funding.
 For more information on research opportunities, contact Vera Tsenkova, PhD, director for health professional student research, at firstname.lastname@example.org.

 M2, M3 and M4 scholarships

 Some scholarships become available to students after they have completed their first year of medical school.
 Need-based scholarships are awarded by the school thanks to generous funding from Wisconsin medical alumni and the Great People Scholarship Program.

 Additionally, the Wisconsin Medical Society Foundation and PEO (Philanthropic Educational Organization) make extensive loans and limited scholarships available to students after the first year.
 Unlike federal loans, the loans from these groups are interest-free during medical school.